Simple techniques to create a weathered and aged wood look for your next DIY project.

 Benefits of Making Wood Look Weathered

-The coloring of the wood on this frame looks so natural and authentic.
+The color of the wood on this frame looks so natural and authentic.
 The frame provides the charming rustic look that only weathered wood can do.
 And the best part is it only took a couple hours to achieve this weathered look.

 Using the finish product in addition to liming wax is a great way to get an aged look on any DIY project in a very short amount of time.

-Looking for more farmhouse style furniture?
+Looking for more farmhouse style furniture ?
 This farmhouse kitchen table is so beautiful and will go perfectly in your dining room.
 And I love my DIY farmhouse pallet top table that adds so much character to my entry way.

 Happy Decorating!